 This piece wasn’t much to look at, thankfully my customers trust me to pull it through and always choose quality pieces!

-We started by cleaning with White Lightning and applying 2 coats of Boss primer.
+We started by cleaning thoroughly and applying 2 coats of stain blocking primer.
 I could tell by how this was cleaning, the age, and the dark color, it would be a bleeder.
-I applied the Boss in a cross hatching pattern for thorough coverage.
+I applied the primer in a cross hatched pattern for thorough coverage.

 My first coat was a swirling of darker blues around the outside, lightening as they moved in.
 A pretty finish on its own!